qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Save the map.

-Now you will need to find the centroids ("centers of mass") for the suitable area polygons in order to decide which areas are closest to the University of Cape Town.
+Now you will need to find the centroids ("centers of mass") for the suitable area polygons in order to decide which four areas are closest to the University of Cape Town.

 Calculate polygon centroids
 -------------------------------------------------------------------------------